kontenbase/kontenbase-docs/docs/auth/update.md

 import UpdateJs from '!!raw-loader!./snippets/update-js.md';
 import UpdateApi from '!!raw-loader!./snippets/update-api.md';

-Update user data, if there is a logged in user.
+Update user data if there is a logged in user.

 <Tabs>
   <TabItem value="javascript" label="Javascript" default>
     <CodeBlock className="language-jsx">